-MAE 580 Master of Arts in Education Integrative Seminar Capstone

-The Capstone for the Master of Arts in Education culminates in the student's development of a portfolio incorporating the student's independent written work related to intended program learning outcomes.
-The portfolio demonstrates synthesis, integration, and application of knowledge acquisition the student has gleaned from core and elective courses within the defined Master of Arts program of study.
+MAE 580 Master of Arts in Education Integrative Seminar Capstone has gleaned from core and elective courses within the defined Master of Arts program of study.
 The Capstone portfolio requirement is common to all program concentrations of study within the Master of Arts in Education.
 The Capstone provides evidence of students' acquisition and understanding of applying learning theories in real contexts within diverse educational forums.